 By train and ferry, it would take around 2.5 hours to get from Edinburgh to the Isle of Arran.

 From Edinburgh, you would take a train to Glasgow (approx. 45 minutes).
 Then take a train to Ardrossan Harbour (approx. 40 minutes).
 From there, you can walk to the ferry terminal in just a few minutes.
 Then take the ferry for around one hour.

 Use National Rail Enquiries or Trainline to plan your train travel and get an idea of times/prices.
 In the UK, train prices change depending on the time you travel and how far in advance you book your tickets.
-To save money on train travel, you can get a railcard or use split ticketing.
+To save money on train travel, you can get a Railcard (save 1/3 on your train tickets).